Donald Trump Allegedly Complains That He Can’t Watch Porn In The White House, According To Mika Brzezinski

 Donald Trump is allegedly upset that he had to give up one of his favorite pastimes when he became president, and it’s certainly not golf.
-Now that he’s the leader of the free world, he just can’t watch as much porn as he used to.
+Now that he’s the leader of the free world, he just can’t watch as much porn as he used to, at least according to Mika Brzezinski.

-According to Rawstory, Morning Joe co-host Mika Brzezinski broke the story about President Donald Trump’s past viewing habits during an appearance on MSNBC Live with Stephanie Ruhle.
+According to Rawstory, the Morning Joe co-host broke the story about President Donald Trump’s past viewing habits during an appearance on MSNBC Live with Stephanie Ruhle.
 The topic of Trump’s affinity for porn came up while Brzezinski and Ruhle were discussing recent comments that Trump attorney Rudy Giuliani made about adult film star and director Stormy Daniels.
-As previously reported by The Inquisitr, Giuliani suggested that Daniels can’t be trusted due to her profession, and he said that he has no respect for her because she “sells her body for sexual exploitation.”
+As previously reported by the Inquisitr, Giuliani suggested that Daniels can’t be trusted due to her profession, and he said that he has no respect for her because she “sells her body for sexual exploitation.”

 However, Donald Trump is reportedly a huge fan of women who sell their bodies “for sexual exploitation.”
 According to Mika Brzezinski, a White House insider told her that Donald Trump has expressed frustration that he can’t unwind after a hard day at work by watching explicit films like those that Stormy Daniels stars in.